It Is Never Too Late to Mend (novel): Adaptations

-The play version - adapted by George Conquest - was presented in February 1865 at The Theatre, Leeds to great acclaim.
+The play version was presented in February 1865 at The Theatre, Leeds to great acclaim.

-Alfred Dampier adapted the book into a play which was reported "to have made a good deal of money."

 The story has been turned into film several times including a 1911 Australian silent film It Is Never Too Late to Mend, a 1913 film, a 1922 silent film It's Never Too Late to Mend and a 1937 British sound film It's Never Too Late to Mend starring Tod Slaughter.

-The novel was serialised for Australian radio in 1936.

 The novel was first published in a three-volume edition in London by Richard Bentley in 1856.